jindongmin/jindongmin.github.io/index.md

 I'm broadly interested in genomics, biological diversity, and evolutionary biology.
 See my Research page to know more about the ongoing and previous projects that I have worked on.

 Below is a photo of my cat Luna.
-She is interested in shrimp, flasing lights, and all things moving fast.
+She is interested in shrimp, flashing lights, and all things moving fast.

 <div style="text-align: center;">
     <img src="{{ site.url }}/assets/images/luna.png" width="150px" style="display: block; margin: 0 auto;">